ramukaka2007/Retail-Demand-Forecasting-Inventory-Optimization/README.md

 - Interactive dashboard development

 ## Dataset Understanding
-The M5 Forecasting dataset was identified as the primary dataset for the project.
+The M5 Forecasting Dataset was identified as the primary dataset for the project.

 The dataset contains historical retail sales information including:
 - Product and item-level sales